More "Senior" (F1)

 There may have been some cleverer cars, but none were more neatly

 and thoroughly built.
-This photograph is Brandon (Coventry) 1966.
-Later he even shoehorned a big Jaguar
+I took this photograph at Brandon (Coventry) 1966.
+Later Darkie shoehorned a big Jaguar

 V-12 motor into his Senior.
 Having